11 Important Women In My Life

 So here are the 11 important women in my life.
 These are in no particular order, except my mum.

 …is my mother.
 She had to be on top of this list because she was the woman who gave birth to me, who fed and clothed me.
 She raised four daughters and worked damn hard to give us the best life possible.
 As an immigrant, she did her best to teach me her Indian values, language and culture, yet encouraged us to create a British identity too.
 She always bought us the nicest clothes and made sure we were presentable at all times.
-She’s an amazing cook and she always insisted we eat as a family every evening.
+She’s an amazing cook and she insisted we eat as a family every evening.

 (My mum and my sisters: Min, Suki and Jazz)